-Before 1789, France was a country of immense wealth and culture, yet it was plagued by deep economic inequality, political corruption, and social injustice.
-Ordinary people bore the heaviest burdens while the privileged enjoyed lavish lives.
-This explosive mix of frustration and new Enlightenment ideals sparked a revolution that would topple a centuries-old monarchy and lay the groundwork for modern democracy.
+Before 1789, France was a country with immense wealth and culture, but it was plagued by deep economic inequality, political corruption, and social injustice.
+The privileged enjoyed luxurious lives while the common people bore the heaviest burdens.
+This fertile mix of oppression and new, enlightened ideas sparked a revolution that overthrew the centuries-old monarchy and laid the foundation for modern democracy.

 Historical Background

-• Second Estate – The nobility, who enjoyed privileges and exemptions from most taxes.
+• Second Estate – Nobles who enjoyed privileges and exemptions from many taxes.

-• Third Estate – Everyone else: peasants, artisans, and the growing middle class, who paid heavy taxes and carried the nation’s economic burden.
+• Third Estate – Included peasants, artisans, and the middle class.
+They bore the brunt of heavy taxation, contributing significantly to the country’s economic burden.

 France’s economy was in crisis.
-Years of costly wars, including support for the American Revolution, had drained the treasury.
-The government faced massive debts, food shortages, and soaring bread prices, causing widespread hunger.
-King Louis XVI and Queen Marie Antoinette were criticized for their extravagance and inability to reform the tax system.
+The treasury had been drained due to years of expensive wars, including support for the American Revolution.
+The government faced enormous debt, food shortages, and rising bread prices, which led to widespread unrest.
+King Louis XVI and Queen Marie Antoinette were criticized for their lavish expenditures and inability to reform the tax system.

-At the same time, Enlightenment philosophers such as Voltaire, Montesquieu, and Rousseau spread ideas of equality, reason, and popular sovereignty, challenging the old order and inspiring people to demand change.
+At the same time, enlightened philosophers like Voltaire, Montesquieu, and Rousseau challenged the old order, spreading ideas of equality, reason, and popular sovereignty by inspiring the people to demand change.

 Causes of the French Revolution

 The French Revolution was the result of a combination of political, economic, social, and intellectual factors.
-Each played a crucial role in pushing France toward a historic uprising.
+Each of these elements played a crucial role in pushing France toward a historic upheaval.

 Political Causes